AdobeDocs/campaign.en/help/v8/send/push-settings.md

    * (Recommended) **[!UICONTROL Token-based authentication]**: Fill in the APNs connection settings **[!UICONTROL Key Id]**, **[!UICONTROL Team Id]** and **[!UICONTROL Bundle Id]** then select your p8 certificate by clicking **[!UICONTROL Enter the private key...]**.
 For more on **[!UICONTROL Token-based authentication]**, refer to [Apple documentation](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns){target="_blank"}.

    * **[!UICONTROL Certificate-based authentication]**: Click **[!UICONTROL Enter the certificate...]**  then select your p12 key and enter the password that was provided by the mobile application developer.

-   You can change your authentication mode later on in the **[!UICONTROL Certificate]** tab of your mobile application.
+Note that this certificate comes with an expiration date and must be renewed on a yearly basis.
+To avoid a disruption in service for your users, update your certificates before they expire.
+Certificates are valid for a year and you must update them to continue communicating with APNs.

 1. Use the **[!UICONTROL Test the connection]** button to validate your configuration.